UNOSoftwareGroup/password_saver/README.md

 Usage After launching the application, navigate to http://localhost:8000 in your web browser to start using the Password Saver Application.

 Contributing Contributions to the Password Saver are welcome.
 Please ensure that your pull requests provide a detailed description of the changes and reasons for the update.

+Release Update:

+Two factor authentication during registration

+ The users to reset their passwords and login with the updated password

+The user can add folders to organize passwords.

+ The user gets reminders to change password as well as password recommendations